Jason C. Gallion: Agriculture

-The first bill that Gallion introduced in the Maryland Senate was a bill that would allow farm equipment to travel on highways within a 25-mile radius of a farm.
+During the 2019 legislative session, Gallion introduced a bill that would allow farm equipment to travel on highways within a 25-mile radius of a farm.
 He also introduced legislation that would ban the sale of plant-based beverages under the "milk" label under the pretext that eleven other southern states adopt similar legislation by 2029.
 Both bills passed and were signed by Governor Larry Hogan in April 2019.

-Gallion introduced legislation during the 2020 legislative session that would ban the sale of foods made of animal tissues cultured from cells outside of the original animal, plants, and insects under the "meat" label.
+During the 2020 legislative session, Gallion introduced a bill that would ban the sale of foods made of animal tissues cultured from cells outside of the original animal, plants, and insects under the "meat" label.
 The bill received an unfavorable report by the Maryland Senate Finance Committee.

 Drugs

 Gallion, having lost a loved one to the opioid epidemic, says that he supports increased drug prevention in schools to prevent more people from turning to opioids.

 Economy

 In 2019, Gallion was the only senator to receive a score of 100 percent on the Maryland Free Enterprise Foundation's annual scorecard.